Welcome screen¶

-To get the ball rolling, well create a welcome screen for our game.
-This is a nice and easy way to introduce some of the concepts and processes we will be using throughout.
+To get started, we will create a welcome screen for the game.
+This is a simple way to introduce the key concepts and processes you will use throughout the course.

 Wireframes

-Below is a wireframe of our welcome screen.
+Below is a wireframe of the welcome screen.

-This wireframe shows three different parts of the program wee need to address:
+This wireframe shows three parts of the program we need to work on:

-• it contains a background image and the Title Object
+it includes a background image and the Title object

-We now know how the screen will look, but let’s also consider the Class diagram.
-Check out Deepest Dungeon for a refresher on Class diagrams if you need it.
+We now know what the screen will look like, but we also need to think about the class diagram.
+Check out Deepest Dungeon if you need a refresher on class diagrams.

 We can see that the WelcomeScreen class has two attributes: